 The Melbourne JD is a versatile qualification that is well regarded by a range of employers.
 Graduates not only find employment in law firms, but also in management consulting companies, financial institutions, non-government organisations, aid organisations and government departments.
 The Melbourne JD can also lead to careers in merchant banking, human rights, industrial relations, journalism and the media.

-This program may have specific entry requirements such as a minimum GPA (Grade Point Average) or an entry test that must be completed to be considered for entry.
+This program may have specific entry requirements such as a minimum WAM (Weighted Average Mark) or an entry test that must be completed to be considered for entry.

 The University offers guaranteed entry into selected graduate degrees to domestic and international students who have completed an Australian Year 12 or the IB in Australia.
 Eligible students must enrol in a University of Melbourne undergraduate degree immediately following year 12, or be granted a deferral by the University.
 These guarantees are usually based on your ATAR/notional ATAR.